Ryan-Then/gearworld/CreateNewWorldTutorial.md

 Copy the Network URL (e.g. http://192.168.1.145:9684/) and paste it into your web browser.

-To create your own world, create a .js file in the "Worlds" folder.
+In Croquet, a World is a .js file containing a set of cards.
+You can find the default world in the "worlds" folder within the Croquet directory you created.
+To create your own world, you must create a new .js file in the "worlds" folder and name it.
+It is recommended that you copy the default world and add new cards into it.